 PCBs are highly stable organic chemical compounds with low flammability, high heat capacity, and low electrical conductivity.
 In the past, PCBs were extensively used as a component of many materials, most notably as heat insulating materials and as dielectric fluids used in electrical transformers and capacitors.
-In addition, prior to 1978, PCBs may be present in some building materials, such as concrete, caulk, and paint.
-Due to these past uses, PCBs are known to exist at various identified waste sites and/or older facilities discussed later in this chapter.
+Due to these past uses, PCBs are known to exist at various identified waste sites discussed later in this chapter.